Configuration Guide

 • name: Name of the explorer.
 This name will be used as the Ray actor’s name, so it must be unique.

-• runner_num: Number of parallel workflow runners.
+• runner_per_model: Number of parallel workflow runners per each rollout model.

 • rollout_model.engine_num: Number of inference engines.